iterate-ch/docs/cyberduck/preferences.md

 :::
 :::{group-tab} Windows

-If not existing yet you need to create the file [%AppData%](faq.md#preferences-and-application-support-files-location)`\Cyberduck\default.properties`.
-To do that create a new text file within `%AppData%\Cyberduck` and replace the preconfigured name including the file extension by *default.properties*.
+If not existing yet you need to create the `default.properties` file in the [application support folder](faq.md#preferences-and-application-support-files-location).
+To do so, create a new text file within `%AppData%\Cyberduck` and replace the preconfigured name including the file extension by *default.properties*.

 Add the setting as follows: